-with each state and yet affects every facilities organization.
+This may be a law or regulation that varies with each state and yet affects every facilities organization.
 New Jersey requires that all substances be labeled with all ingredients, down to the lowest level of use: i.e., each can of a kitchen cleanser must be labeled with all hazardous agents, the five most prevalent ingredients, and the Chemical Abstract Services (CAS) number for widespread recognition.
 One way to solve this is to require the manufacturer do the labeling on the container before purchase.
-Proper labeling becomes more complicated as you get involved with mixing cleaning and spraying comas you get involved with mixing cleaning and spraying compounds, such as materials bought in bulk and mixed locally.
+Proper labeling becomes more complicated as you get involved with mixing cleaning and spraying compounds, such as materials bought in bulk and mixed locally.
 This occurs often with custodians or groundskeepers.
 There must be proper training and checks and balances to be sure the procedure is done consistently and safely.
 Comprehension of labels needs to be taken into consideration with regard to literacy and foreign languages.
-Once all hazardous substances have been identified and reported, annual training is required for all employees who come in contact with them.
+Once all hazardous substances have been identified and reported, annual fraining is required for all employees who come in contact with them.
 To illustrate the problem: to what extent are most people aware of the contents of the materials used in the copy machine in your office?